 While the chicken is marinating, steam the potatoes until almost tender.

 Heat the remaining oil before adding the spring onion and garlic, then cook for about 1 minute, stirring frequently.
-Next, add the potato wedges and cook for a further minute.
+Next, add the diced potato and cook for a further minute.

-Now add the chicken back to the pan, along with any leftover marinade.
+Add ½ teaspoon of arrowroot starch to the marinade, stir until well combined.
+Now add the chicken back to the pan, along with the leftover marinade.
 Stir-fry gently for another couple minutes or until heated through.

 Serve immediately with rice and seasonal vegetables.